 Reflection: This was a challenging assignment to be sure.
 It was, however, a very worthwhile experience.
 I can see the results of all that I have learned and am still learning.
 Working on this project has allowed me to refine how I conduct research.
 I can also see evidence of the quantity and quality of writing I can produce when I set my mind to it.

 I felt if I chose a topic for this campaign (invention) that I could really get behind, the writing process would be easier.
-I’m no activist, but the phenomenon of our declining pollinator populations is concerning to me.
+I’ve never considered myself an activist, but the phenomenon of our declining pollinator populations is concerning to me.
 Whenever I think about this problem, which is often, I ask myself, what can I do?
 So, I chose this as my topic thinking the topic would write itself, because it mattered to me.
 But, this was not the case.
 Topic aside, it took a great deal of thought and hard work to put together, what I hope is, a cohesive campaign.
-Also, having made it through the project, I feel I can apply the skills this assignment called upon to any persuasive writing.
+Also, having made it through the project, I feel I can apply the skillset called upon to complete this assignment to any project that relies on logical arguments and coherent persuasive writing.